Evolution of Copyright

 Below is a short timeline of how both the Copyright Office and Copyright Law evolved.

 As you can see, the history of copyright in the U.S. is a long and winding road.
 PPA is making sure YOUR rights are protected by being a constant presence on Capitol Hill during these exciting months.
-Be sure to sign up and show your support (and share with all your friends!) at PPA.com/Grassroots.
+Be sure to sign up and show your support (and share with all your friends!).